Birthday cake. Pizza. Chocolate chip cookies. For people with celiac disease, a

 the body can't absorb the vitamins, minerals, and other nutrients it needs to stay

 healthy.
 People with celiac disease are therefore at risk of malnutrition

-decreased number of red blood cells due to lack of iron) or osteoporosis (brittle
+number of red blood cells due to lack of iron) or osteoporosis (brittle bones from

 The body's inability to absorb nutrients can mean that young people with untreated